ASU, Mayo Clinic forge new health innovation program

 Pasricha says that understanding pain points in clinical settings is vital to creating meaningful solutions.

-The master’s degree program will leverage existing ASU resources, such as the Mayo Clinic and Arizona State University Alliance for Health Care MedTech Accelerator and Skysong Innovations, with Mayo Clinic Arizona to build a focused venture network and tools to support entrepreneurial development.
-Ideally, some students in the program will go on to file patents or launch startups that have the potential to positively impact the local economy.
+Working together, the institutions will leverage existing ASU resources, such as the Mayo Clinic and Arizona State University Alliance for Health Care MedTech Accelerator and Skysong Innovations, with Mayo Clinic Arizona to build a focused venture network and tools to support entrepreneurial development.
+Ideally, some students will go on to file patents or launch startups that have the potential to positively impact the local economy.

 Students will also have access to the Biomedical Engineering Design Center, a health care technology innovation facility and instructional space on ASU’s Tempe campus, which will be upgraded with funds from the Flinn Foundation to meet the technological needs of the program.